-Denise grew up in Sydney and over the course of her career has worked in a number of jobs including on a production line in a factory, as a waitress, a receptionist, a counsellor for child abuse prevention and in stockbroking - she was the first woman to be trained as an 'operator' on the Sydney Stock Exchange floor and has a Ph.D. in International Relations, which she taught at Macquarie University in Sydney.
+Denise grew up in Sydney and over the course of her career has worked on a production line in a factory, as a waitress, a receptionist and a counsellor for child abuse prevention.
+She was the first woman trained as an 'operator' on the Sydney Stock Exchange floor and has a Ph.D. in International Relations, which she taught at Macquarie University in Sydney.

 She served on the management committee of International PEN, Sydney Centre for six years, and as a member of that committee in 2004 shared the Human Rights and Equal Opportunity Community Award from HREOC for PEN's 'effective campaign of raising asylum seeker issues within the Australian conscience and...bring(ing) national and international pressure to bear in seeking the release of asylum seekers in (Australian) detention (centres)'.
 In 2009 she received the Sydney PEN Award.

 Through her writing and research Denise has travelled extensively, including time in an AIDS hospital in Kwa Zulu Natal, South Africa; a refugee camp in Lebanon and in the mountains of West Papua.
 She has been held by Israeli security, threatened by the Indonesian military, deported from Italy and mistaken for someone important (she still has no idea who) by the Senegalese government.
 In 2007 and 2009 Denise travelled to Rwanda to interview the killers and survivors of the genocide.
 The only interview she regrets not doing was an invitation to spend time in a women’s prison in Rwanda interviewing the women killers.
 Given the right circumstances Denise believes genocide could happen in any country.